ylochman/ylochman.github.io/index.md

 description: Yaroslava Lochman
 ---

-As of Dec 2020, I will start PhD at Chalmers University.

 From Feb to Aug 2020 I was a research intern at [Facebook Reality Labs][frl] in Pittsburgh under supervision of [James Pritts](https://prittjam.github.io) and [Michal Perdoch](https://scholar.google.com/citations?user=0Y_LBNIAAAAJ).

 I received my MSc in Jan 2020 at [Ukrainian Catholic University (UCU)][ucu].
 During my master's studies, I conducted research in the [Machine Learning Lab][mllab].
 There I was advised by [James Pritts](https://prittjam.github.io).